DevendraSingh7465/java_simple_program/README.md

-This is my first java project in which i added all the smaal program in single unit.
+This is my first Java project in which I added all the small programs in a single unit.